PavanKalyan-18/YouTube-Clone-website/README.md

 # Project Title: Youtube clone
-## Technologies used: HTML and CSS
+## Technologies used: HTML5 and CSS3
 Started with HTML Basics
 Then css Basics
 used Hovers, Transitions and Shadows